JackieAnxis/JackieAnxis.github.io/src/index.md

 #### 2016

 - Zhejiang Daily & Alibaba New Media Scholarship
-- Second-Class Scholarship of Zhejiang University
+- Second-Class Scholarship for Outstanding Merits of Zhejiang University
 - Silver Award of the Second China "Internet+" College Students Innovation and Entrepreneurship Competition
 - Gold Award of the Second China College Students' Entrepreneurship Competition

 #### 2015

-- Third-Class Scholarship of Zhejiang University
+- Third-Class Scholarship for Outstanding Merits of Zhejiang University